codewithkyle/pslib/readme.md

 ## Procedures

-PostScript allows us to define procedures that it pushes onto the operand stack (see [PLRM p.
-32-33](https://www.adobe.com/jp/print/postscript/pdfs/PLRM.pdf).
-These procedures can be repeatably executed to perform a set of operations.
+PostScript allows us to define procedures that it pushes onto the operand stack (see [PLRM page 32-33](https://www.adobe.com/jp/print/postscript/pdfs/PLRM.pdf).
+These procedures can be repeatably executed to perform a predefine set of operations.

 Utilizing procedures increases interpreter performance while also reducing the overall final file size.

 TODO: figure out
 - Giving developers read access to prebuilt procedure strings